jfikar/xhpl-aarch64/README.md

 make install
 ln -s ${HOME}/blis/lib/libblis.a ${HOME}/blis/lib/libopenblas.a
 ```
 The *auto* should compile the right library.
 But the detection algorithm might be wrong.
 All the possibilities can be displayed by `ls config`.
-For ARM64 there are *cortexa53*, *cortexa57*, *firestorm*, *thunderx2* and *generic*.
+For ARM64 there are *cortexa53*, *cortexa57*, *firestorm* (Apple A14, M1), *thunderx2* (Neoverse N1), and *generic*.
 Recently, there is also support for configuration families.
 In that case, use *arm64* all posibilities are compiled in, and the right one is chosen at runtime.
 But again, the detection migth be wrong.
 Choose the right library and link it to

 ### Compile HPL
 ```